Frequently Asked Questions

 We do strongly advise all groups carry out their own Risk Assessment prior to their visit.

 You can buy tickets in advance for all Edinburgh's Christmas attractions and shows.
-On peak days Santa's Grotto, the Ice Rink and shows in the Festival Square Spiegeltent usually sell out well in advance, so advance ticket purchase is recommended.
+On peak days Santa's Grotto usually sells out well in advance, so advance ticket purchase is recommended.
 Please remember tickets are non-exchangeable and non-refundable.

-No you don’t - except for the ice rink, Santa’s Grotto, the Ice Adventure and shows in the Festival Square Spiegeltent.
+No you don’t - except for Santa’s Grotto.
 You can book in advance for a specific day, and then turn up at any time during opening hours; you don’t need to book a particular timeslot.
 Last rides are 15 minutes before closing time.